handsOnpipeline/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

    http://localhost:8081/
    ```
 1. Open this URL in a browser.
+1. Opening the Easy Franchise UI will create a login metering info, which you should be able to see in the Metering Dashboard UI in the next step.

 ## Run the Metering Dashboard UI

-1. Open a command prompt and go to [code/metering-dashboard/source/ui](../../../code/metering-dashboard/source/ui).
+1. Open a command prompt and go to [code/day2-operations/source/day2-ui](../../../code/day2-operations/source/day2-ui/).

 1. Install the Node.js modules.
    ```shell